Dividend Tax Rate 2026: Qualified vs Ordinary Dividends Explained

 How does dividend reinvestment affect the holding period?

-Each reinvested dividend purchase is treated as a separate lot with its own holding period starting from the date of reinvestment.
-This means that in a DRIP (dividend reinvestment plan) with many small reinvestment lots, some may qualify (if held 60+ days before the next ex-dividend date) and others may not.
+Each reinvested dividend purchase is treated as a separate lot with its own holding period starting from the reinvestment date.
+This means that in a DRIP (dividend reinvestment plan) with many small reinvestment lots, some lots may meet the more-than-60-days test during the relevant 121-day window and others may not.
 For tax purposes, the original shares and each reinvestment lot are tracked separately — most brokerages report this automatically, but it creates complexity for active sellers.

 Are stock dividends (bonus shares) taxable?